pclov3r/iq_tool/README.md

 This tool is a work in progress.

 *   **Known Issues:**
     *   It's experimental.
 Expect bugs.
-    *   Only supports CU8,CS16,CS24 and CF32 formats for SpyServer.
-No support for compressed DINT4.
     *   Windows builds are 64-bit only.
 I see no reason to post 32-bit ones given Windows 10 is end of life soon and Windows 11 is 64-bit only.
 If I'm wrong and it's required open an issue.
     *   As mentioned, IQ correction may not be functioning correctly.
     *   Log verbosity levels are not yet refined.
 The output is noisy, and many messages are not be at the appropriate level (e.g., ERROR vs. FATAL).